-The 2014 season marks coach Bob Wease’s 24th year as President and General Manager of the Turks and his 13th as Head Coach.
-Over that span, Wease has compiled a record of 336-203 and a winning percentage of .623.
-The 2013 Turks finished with a 32-12 season record, finishing the regular season #7 in summer league rankings by PerfectGame.
+The 2015 season marks coach Bob Wease’s 25th year as President and General Manager of the Turks and his 14th as Head Coach.
+Over that span, Wease has compiled a record of 365-216 and a winning percentage of . — .
+The 2014 Turks finished in first place with a 29-13 season record and winning the Valley Baseball League Pennant, a .690 winning percentage.
+The 2013 squad finished in first place in the Southern Division and won the Valley Baseball League Pennant with the best record of 32-12.
 The 2012 squad finished second in the Southern Division, but managed to win the Valley Baseball League Championship with a 34-18 record, placing them 8th among all summer leagues teams across the nation.
 In 2011, the Turks won the VBL pennant with a 32-12 record, placing them 4th the country as ranked by PerfectGame.
 His tenure has seen the beginnings of several top 5 MLB prospects with dozens of alumni landing in Major League and Minor League baseball.

 Wease played collegiate baseball and football at Shenandoah University before transferring to James Madison University where he played baseball under the legendary coach Brad Babcock.
 His baseball career also included playing in the U.S. Army, the local Rockingham County League and played 10 years in the Valley Baseball League.